mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * When a client joining a group receives LeafNode objects for the leaves of of the group's ratchet tree

-To verify that a LeafNode is valid regardless of its use, the client starts with the following steps:
+The client verifies the validity of a LeafNode using the following steps:

 * Verify that the credential in the LeafNode is valid according to the authentication service and the client's local policy.
 These actions MUST be